zero-pytagoras/details-app-helm_doron_feldman/README.md

 # Helm Details App
-Store your personal details and check the database
+Store your personal details into a postgres database, check the stored details in the included pgadmin application.

 ## Prerequistes
 * Helm